Nico: Personal life

+Views

 Nico's friend Danny Fields, the American journalist who helped her sign to Elektra Records, described her as "Nazi-esque", saying, "Every once in a while there'd be something about Jews and I'd be, 'But Nico, I'm Jewish,' and she was like 'Yes, yes, I don't mean you.'"
 According to Fields, in the early 1970s, Nico attacked a mixed-race woman at the Chelsea Hotel with a smashed wine glass, sticking it in her eye while saying, "I hate black people."
 Island Records dropped Nico after she told an interviewer that she did not like "Negroes" and that they had "features like animals".
 Nico said she had been raped at the age of thirteen by a black American soldier who had been court-martialed and executed; the biographer Richard Witts could find no record of this, even when similar incidents were "assiduously documented."
 The biographer Jennifer Otter Bickerdike claims that "personal documents" have been uncovered that support the story but does not supply details or proof.
 According to Witts, Nico had misogynistic tendencies, describing women as poison.
+She called herself "a Nazi anarchist junkie".

 In 2019, Nigel Bagley, Nico's co-manager and promoter in Manchester, said he never saw Nico express racist views and said she lived in a multicultural city and was friendly with their American-Jamaican doorman.
 Her drummer, Graham Dowdall, noted that Nico had used Indian instruments and worked with north Africans.
 He said she was "certainly capable of very casual racism" about her promoter, Alan Wise, who was Jewish, but that this was her way of "having a go" at him.